 On the supply side, export limitations imposed by China and Russia reduced global availability somewhat in the quarter, boosting import competition and causing fresh offshore supply concerns, as US trade flows had just recently adapted to the loss of Russian and Moroccan exports.
 In a number of important global regions, higher prices are also reducing consumer expectations.
-Prices in the United States were quoted at 760 USD/MT DEL Illinois during the last week of December.
+DAP prices in the United States were quoted at 760 USD/MT DEL Illinois during the last week of December.

 Domestic demand for the fertiliser in Asia was modest to low, but export demand from the United States and Europe was strong.
-Domestic demand in China remained mild, but export demand was higher than expected, owing to a local material constraint caused by decreasing upstream natural gas availability, which effectively pressured prices to rise in the region.
+Domestic demand in China remained mild, but export demand was higher than expected, owing to a local material constraint caused by decreasing upstream natural gas availability, which effectively pressured DAP prices to rise in the region.

 Despite a significant scarcity across the globe, demand for diammonium phosphate remained strong in Asia this quarter.
-Retail prices rose by roughly 40% to 60% in India at the end of May, owing to robust demand and firming feedstock value.
+Retail DAP prices rose by roughly 40% to 60% in India at the end of May, owing to robust demand and firming feedstock value.
 As a result of the strong demand prognosis, prices hovered above 509 USD/MT in May 2021.
-To counter the sharp increase in prices, the government had to step in and provide a subsidy while still protecting farmers' interests.
+To counter the sharp increase in DAP prices, the government had to step in and provide a subsidy while still protecting farmers' interests.
 Similarly, due to increasing import demand from Bangladesh and other worldwide markets, prices in China rose dramatically.

-During Q3, prices of diammonium phosphate in Asia increased exponentially, owing to strong demand from downstream sectors despite limited supply.
+During Q3, DAP prices in Asia increased exponentially, owing to strong demand from downstream sectors despite limited supply.
 A sharp increase in feedstock values was seen in China, resulting in a spike in its prices across the area.
 Several other causes, such as low production rates due to energy shortages and supply disruptions exacerbated by congestion at several Chinese ports, also contributed to the increase in DAP cost in this timeframe.

 Due to the onset of the spring season in Europe, there was a surge in demand for the fertiliser from the agricultural sector.
 Because of the significant demand from both the domestic and international markets, producers planned to raise its prices in the coming months.
 Due to a shortage of DAP in the United States, European producers were forced to increase their export volumes in order to boost their margins and price premiums.

-During the second quarter of 2021, high global demand pushed up diammonium phosphate prices in Europe.
+During the second quarter of 2021, high global demand pushed up DAP prices in Europe.
 In the meantime, Europe's import demand remained strong, and dealers were willing to pay premiums for cargoes arriving from India and the Middle East.
 In addition, the rise in its costs in Europe was aided by an increase in feedstock ammonia and phosphoric acid prices due to scarcity.
 On the demand side, end-user demand for the fertiliser remained high enough to support this sharp increase in the region.